 - During my internship in 2019, I worked as a headman's assistant at the [name] company.
 My daily tasks presupposed organization of the workday, preparation of the documents, and communication with both employees and the company's partners.
 I successfully assisted the headman and supported her in the times of her absence due to business trips.

 It is critical to be specific about the things you were in charge of, your activities, and results.
 Do not tell the stories; tell the facts, as this can impact your personality acceptance.
+Don't forget about writing a cover letter.
+It increases the chances your resume will be read.

 Education Section: How to Present It?